joyent/triton-kbmapi/docs/index.md

 ## Inventory: Recovery Configs associated with PIV tokens

-There are different possible options to keep an up2date inventory of which recovery configuration is already staged and/or active into each CN with encrypted zpools (and therefore which recovery tokens associated witht those recovery configurations have been generated for the PIV tokens associated with these CNs).
+There are different possible options to keep an up to date inventory of which recovery configuration is already staged and/or active into each CN with encrypted zpools (and therefore which recovery tokens associated with those recovery configurations have been generated for the PIV tokens associated with these CNs).

 The list of PIV Tokens stored by KBMAPI can be used as a cache of which configurations are present into each CN using EDAR.
 Each one of these PIV tokens have one or more recovery tokens associated with a given recovery configuration.